menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Pacific Junction is generally considered to be a blue-collar town.
-40.26% of the Pacific Junction workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Pacific Junction is a blue-collar town, with 40.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pacific Junction is a city of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Pacific Junction who work in sales jobs (19.48%), computer science and math (12.99%), and management occupations (9.09%).

 Also of interest is that Pacific Junction has more people living here who work in computers and math than 95% of the places in the US.